charlesnathansmith/crackmes/EsoLangVM/writeup.md

 Notice anything?
 Even though they can be reached from multiple different jumptables, each stub appears to be the same entry in every one of them.

-The stubs are actually all stored in the code base in numerical order, and there's likely some sort of pseudo-instruction set, directing execution from one stub to another to perform all the needed program logic.
+The stubs are actually all stored in the code base in numerical order, and execution flows from one stub to another based mostly on simple decisions made by each one.
 We'd really prefer not to have to characterize all of these, only the ones relevant to our goal of understanding the key validation.

 The plan is to generate a list of stub addresses by case number, and then to trace execution through parts of the program we care about